-Here are 12 designers and their disruptive labels that allow you to shop guilt-free.
+Here are 12 designers sustainable fashion brands in india and their disruptive labels that allow you to shop guilt-free.

 Ka Sha by Karishma Shahani reinterprets fabric by blending an urban style with handicraft talent in India.
 The label is inspired by our multilayered culture and creates collections that are trendy, earthy and relevant.
 Think beautiful mul cotton with tassles made by craftswomen using thread on a clattering handloom.
 You can shop Ka Sha at Pernia’s Pop Up Shop and Ogaan.